szieke/ScriptCommunicator_serial-terminal/README.md

 * SPI (Aardvark I2C/SPI)
 * I2C (Aardvark I2C/SPI)
 * CAN (PCAN-USB, only on windows)
-* ascii, hexadecimal, decimal, binary, custom and mixed console (adjustable colors)
+* ascii, hexadecimal, decimal, binary and mixed console
-* html, text and custom log
+* html and text log
 * script interface (QtScript)->run automated test jobs, automatic device configuration scripts...
 * use ui files (user interface created with QtDesigner (is included) or QtCreator) from script->building test GUIs, control GUIs...
 * plotting data via script and export the generated graphs to file (png, jpg, bmp, pdf and csv)->e.g. to visualize a PID controller or a heater